This post may contain affiliate links which won’t change your price but will share some commission.

 My family loves potato salad, but it’s a bit of a pain to make.
 Boiling the potatoes to get just the right texture is frustrating.
 Some potatoes are done cooking before others, and inevitably they turn out a little too mushy or a little too crunchy.

 This Instant Pot potato salad really couldn’t be easier to make.
-I can’t wait to make it over and over during cookout season.
+My family enjoys it all year long.

 Try my Instant Pot German potato salad for another variation of this delicious side dish.
-And this Instant Pot cauliflower couldn’t be easier to make in your pressure cooker.
+And this Instant Pot cauliflower is simple to make in your pressure cooker.
 It takes a cook time of zero minutes!

 Instant Pot Potato Salad